furmada/MathMat/paper/paper.md

 | `triangular_U`      | `C`  | `True` if $M$ is upper (right) triangular.                                    |
 | `unitary`           | `C`  | `True` if $M$ is unitary, $M^H = M^{-1}$.                                    |

-Some [MathMat]{.smallcaps} functions may store additional properties using the `set` method of the `Matrix`, but these are not accessible using methods.
+Some MathMat functions may store additional properties using the `set` method of the `Matrix`, but these are not accessible using methods.

 ## Efficiency through Computable Properties

-The philosophy of [MathMat]{.smallcaps} is to increase efficiency for multiple computations on the same matrix.
+The philosophy of MathMat is to increase efficiency for multiple computations on the same matrix.
 Efficiency of computations is preferred over memory consumption: storing properties will never be more efficient in terms of storage requirements.
 Under this philosophy, it is